ksonex777-pixel/code-api/README.md

 ## Notes

 - Global variable `myId` stores the PlayerID of who is running the code.
+- Global variable `thisPos` stores the position of the currently executing code block or press to code board.
 - You can use `api.log` or `console.log` for printing and debugging (they do the same thing).
 - You can use `Date.now()` instead of `api.now()` if you prefer, both return the time in milliseconds.
 - Comments like `/* comment */` work, but comments like `// comment` don't work right now.